Sharing knowledge and ideas

 Monash Histology Platform

 Monash Histology Platform (MHP) is a world class, full service histology laboratory.
-Trajan is working with MHP to better understand how microscope slide design and surface treatments can impact the quality of the diagnostic process.
+Trajan worked with MHP to better understand how microscope slide design and surface treatments can impact the quality of the diagnostic process.

 Trajan has facilitated student placements as part of RMIT's Bachelor of Biotechnology.
 For example, one project focused on developing faster analysis in proteomics by a novel approach to immobilize proteins or enzymes on a solid support prior to in-line analysis using an HPLC-MS system.